ispikit/ispikit-cordova/README.md

 ## 5. Notes

 * On Android, do not forget to set the permission to record audio (see section 3.).
+Also, on Android 6+, user must grant permission explicitly.
+The plugin includes a standard request modal for that, you can modify it if necessary in `./src/android/SimpleIspikitWrapper.java`.
+Audio recording permission should be granted before plugin is initialized.
 * On Android, in the emulator, audio recording is not working properly.
 You can use and test the app, but the recording and analysis results are not meaningful.